9 Charts

 - Primary Vertical

-Add titles for both axis.
+Add titles for both axes.

-Change the horizontal title in
+Change the horizontal title in “Time”.

 9.10 Data Labels